 The Centrality and Supremacy of the Lord Jesus Christ

-Jack quotes twice here from .W.
+Jack quotes twice here from A .W.
 Tozer in an article entitled, - The Waning Authority of Christ in the Churches.

 "What are we to do?
 Each one of us must decide, and there are at least three possible choices.
 One is to rise up in shocked indignation and accuse me of irresponsible reporting.
 Another is to nod general agreement with what is written here, but take comfort in the fact that there are exceptions, and we are among the exceptions.
 The other is to go down in meek humility and confess that we have grieved the Spirit and dishonoured our Lord in failing to give Him the place His Father has given Him as Head and Lord of the Church.
 Either the first or the second will but confirm the wrong.
 The third, if carried out to its conclusion can remove the curse.
 The decision lies with us."